sheep-farm/Greeners/README.md

 use std::collections::HashMap;

 fn main() -> Result<(), Box<dyn std::error::Error>> {
-    // Create data (like a pandas DataFrame) let mut data = HashMap::new();
+    // Create data manually (like a pandas DataFrame) let mut data = HashMap::new();
     data.insert("y".to_string(), Array1::from(vec![1.0, 2.0, 3.0, 4.0, 5.0]));
     data.insert("x1".to_string(), Array1::from(vec![1.0, 2.0, 3.0, 4.0, 5.0]));